GOP stands by Trump, gingerly, after diplomat's testimony

 Kasich, also a nine-term congressman, said he has noticed "a couple cracks" in the Republican wall that's stood up for Trump and against impeachment.

-"There's no surprise in the fact, in an era of tribalism, that there is sort of a solid wall, (a wall) that appears to be getting weaker, in a way," he said.
-"This is serious stuff."

-The GOP drew more attention to the secrecy Wednesday when around two dozen House Republicans not directly involved in the investigation barged into a deposition of a Defense Department official.
-The move delayed the day's interview by five hours and drew a slap from Republican Sen. Lindsey Graham of South Carolina, who called the tactic "nuts."
+The GOP drew more attention to the secrecy on Wednesday when around two dozen House Republicans not directly involved in the investigation barged into a deposition of a Defense Department official.
+The move delayed the day's interview by five hours and drew a slap from Graham, who called the tactic "nuts."

 One administration official said Trump was aware of and encouraged the House effort to object to the secrecy of the impeachment proceedings Wednesday.
 That official was not authorized to discuss the issue by name and commented only on condition of anonymity.